nhsuk/accessibility-training/README.md

 This site contains several accessibility issues.
 The idea is to find as many of them as you can.

-Read the [testing notes](https://nhs-accessibility-training.onrender.com/service/testing-notes) first to get you started on how you can test for accessibility issues.
+Read the [testing notes](https://nhs-accessibility-excercise.onrender.com/service/testing-notes) first to get you started on how you can test for accessibility issues.

-There is also an [answers](https://nhs-accessibility-training.onrender.com/service/answers) page indicating all the accessibility issue.
-Please try to go throught the site first before looking at the answers!</p>

 ## How to run this site locally